cryptohack/ctf_archive/README.md

 ### Static Challenge

-To submit a static challenge to the archive, you must include the following files:
+To submit a static challenge to the archive, you must use the following directory structure:

 ```
 your_challenge